5 Questions to Ask Before Sending Your Next Cold Email

 - Edit.
 Again.
 Your copy doesn’t have to be perfect, but it should be pretty darn close.
 Try using a text-to-speech tool to have your content read back to you.
 Listening to your own writing is a great way to catch sneaky typos and fix awkward sentences.

-Once a subscriber has opened your email, you only have 3-4 seconds to catch their interest.
+Once a subscriber has opened your cold email, you only have 3-4 seconds to catch their interest.
 If your content doesn’t make an immediately positive impression, it doesn’t matter how valuable the information is; your subscribers won’t engage.

 Success Isn’t Accidental